I can’t resist. SoftBank’s Earning Results were published on Wednesday.

 The capital is to be used to fuel clinical studies, tech development, geographic expansion and commercial growth through strategic collaborations.
 If you don’t know these guys and you’re in this space, you should say hello.
 They’re a brilliantly unique bunch.

-Others raising cash include Sensely, an avatar and chatbot-based health/insurtech platform, which raised $15m, and Sana Benefits which raised $6.3m.
+Others raising cash include Sensely, an avatar and chatbot-based Google’s health insurance/insurtech platform, which raised $15m, and Sana Benefits which raised $6.3m.

 The latter are particularly interesting.
 Its stated ambition of ‘disrupting the US healthcare insurance industry’ sounds kind of familiar – think Oscar, Clover, Bright Health, Collective Health.
 The difference being it is focussing on the employer plans, specifically small and medium sized businesses which make up a third of the market.
 Smart move.